falling-light/BCFA/README.md

- # Evidential Temporal Contextualization for Egocentric Online Action Segmentation
+ # Egocentric Online Action Segmentation with Behavior-Centred Feature Augmentation

 This is the repository for the paper "Egocentric Online Action Segmentation with Behavior-Centred Feature Augmentation".